Martin Saban-Smith standing in a woodworking workshop with tools and equipment on the walls, including wood-turning lathe, chisels, and paints.

 Join a Community

 Woodturning can be a solitary craft.
-There's beauty and peace in that solitude.
-However, craft can also grow through connection and through seeing how others approach the same challenges.
+There's real beauty in that solitude.
+But craft also grows through connection, through seeing how other people approach the same problems you've been staring at for a fortnight.

 Logo for Woodturning 360 with a green background, blue outer border, and the text 'WOODTURNING 360' in yellow above the large number 360.